-TK Critical reading strategy — refer to the the MLE resource — predict, identify, question.
+Critical reading strategy — refer to the the MLE resource — predict, identify, question.

 Note taking — Cornell notes

-Highlight that Cornell notes can help you keep track of the key facts/dates, Main notes and summary of the sources the students find.
+The facilitator explains how Cornell notes can help you keep track of the key facts/dates, Main notes and summary of the sources the students find.

 What else do you need to keep?